Frequently Asked Questions

 Regular Social Netball : Games consist of 4 x 8 minute quarters, 1 minute will be provided between quarters for a quick break and any substitutions.
 There will be a 4 minute break between games and a warning siren 2 minutes before the start of the next game.

 Please ensure you and your team are on court ready for the start of play, any team later than 5 minutes on court will technically forfeit.
 If you are late on court we will also give your opposition the first center.

 To register a team, just click here and follow the links to register, if you have any trouble registering or you want to make any changes once you have registered just email us at email@example.com.

-The cost for a 12 week competition is $858.00 per team on a Tuesday, $728 per team on a Wednesday and $828.00 per team, divided among your team members.
+The cost for a 12 week competition is $858.00 per team on a Tuesday, $728 per team on a Wednesday and $828.00 per team on a Sunday, divided among your team members.

 The cost to register an individual is free, as we are unable to guarantee that you will be allocated to a team.
 Fees will only apply once you are allocated to a team and will be divided among your team.